MunwarAli12/BookStore-Frontend/README.md

 | `DELETE` | `/api/books/{id}`     | Remove a book.           |

 ## NOTE
-> The frontend communicates with the backend via HTTP requests.
-Error handling is implemented both on the frontend and backend to provide a smooth user experience.
-Ensured proper connectivity between the frontend and backend by adjusting CORS settings if necessary.
+> The frontend interacts with the backend through HTTP requests.
+To ensure a seamless user experience, error handling mechanisms are implemented both on the frontend and backend.
+Additionally, proper connectivity between the frontend and backend is done by adjusting CORS settings within the controller class in the backend.

 ## Frontend Part Overview,